pragmasoft-ukraine/serverless-vpc/README.md

-# Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# Prototype CDK Typescript project demonstrating the use of CDK Aspect to attach serverless functions to VPC

+This project creates a CDK stack, consisting of one lambda function, which queries a list of S3 buckets from the S3 api.

+This function's network interface is attached to a VPC by the aspect `lib/vpc-attach-aspect.ts`

+## Installation of dependencies

+To install dependencies, run `npm i`

 ## Useful commands

  * `npm run build`   compile typescript to js
  * `npm run watch`   watch for changes and compile
  * `npm run test`    perform the jest unit tests
- * `cdk deploy`      deploy this stack to your default AWS account/region
+ * `npm cdk deploy`      deploy this stack to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
+ * `npm cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template
+ * `npm cdk synth`       emits the synthesized CloudFormation template